 The District is governed by a five-member Board of Directors elected by the voters in five single-member precincts (Figure 4-3.)
-The internal precinct boundaries may change through redistricting with any change in the external boundaries or with each decennial census.
+The internal precinct boundaries may change through redistricting, which is required with any change in the external boundaries or with each decennial census.
+For example, as a result of the annexation of the Shared Territory, redistricting was required and occurred in mid-2016.
 Upon decennial redistricting, the Board shall place no more than two of the precincts entirely within the full-purpose boundaries of the COA, as the boundaries exist at that time.
-Such redistricting is a normal, expected part of the District's governance and changes in director precinct boundaries are neither Changed Circumstances under the HCP nor proposed to require ITP amendment.
+Such redistricting is a normal, expected part of the District's governance and changes in director precinct boundaries (and directors) are neither Changed Circumstances under the HCP nor proposed to require ITP amendment.
 Each elected Board ensures the management and policies of the District, including its groundwater management program, are aligned with local interests and are sworn to comply with all applicable federal, state, and local laws, which will include the prospective ITP and HCP.

-Under its statutory powers, the District's Board has adopted and from time to time amends a set of Rules and Bylaws (BSEACD, 2012), under which it has registered all known wells and has permitted those certain wells that are subject to its jurisdiction and are not exempted from permitting by law or rule.
-Rule changes that support or are otherwise not inconsistent with the biological goals and objectives of the District HCP in Section 6.1, Biological Goals and Objectives of HCP, are also proposed to be neither Changed Circumstances nor a requirement for an amended ITP.
-Important to the success of the HCP is the fact that most (approximately 95%) of the groundwater withdrawn from the Aquifer is nonexempt and therefore actively managed under District permit authorizations.
+Under its statutory powers, the District's Board has adopted and from time to time amends a set of Rules and Bylaws (BSEACD, 2016), under which it has registered all known wells and has permitted those certain wells that are subject to its jurisdiction and are not exempted from permitting by law or rule.
+Rule changes that support or are otherwise not inconsistent with the biological goals and objectives of the District HCP in Section 6.1, Biological Goals and Objectives of the HCP, are also proposed to be neither Changed Circumstances nor a requirement for an amended ITP.